Bad Waldsee

 Bad Waldsee ([baːt ˈvaltˌzeː]) is a town in Upper Swabia in Baden-Württemberg, Germany.
 It is part of the district of Ravensburg.
 It is situated 20 km south of Biberach an der Riß, and 20 km northeast of Ravensburg.
-The town is known for its historic old city with many landmarks and large pedestrian zone.
+The town has a historic old city with landmarks and pedestrian zone.
 Bad Waldsee is the district center for the Bodensee-Oberschwaben district and is the seat of the townships of Bad Waldsee, Aulendorf and Bergatreute.

 Geography

 Bad Waldsee is located in Upper Swabia north of the Altdofer forest.
 The old city is situated on an isthmus between two lakes—the Stadtsee on the east connects to Urbach through a channel in the south, and the smaller Schlosssee on the west, which empties into the Stadtsee from the direction of Pfaffenbach.